overhide/overhide-widgets/README.md

 The back-end serves three purposes on behalf of our front-ends:

-- retrieves [an overhide token](https://token.overhide.io/swagger.html) for use with *overhide* API -- browser can call to get the token and provide to `<overhide-hub ..>`  component.
+- retrieves [an overhide token](https://token.overhide.io/swagger.html) for use with *overhide* API -- browser can call to get the token and provide to [overhide-hub](#overhide-hub)  component.
-- retrieves the fees-schedule
+- retrieves the fees-schedule (not actually leveraged in demos for simplicity, but provided for completness)
-- runs the features on the back-end when clicked in the front-end (`/RunFeature` endpoints)
+- runs the feature-flows on the back-end when corresponding feature button clicked in the front-end (`/RunFeature` endpoints)
-  - has mandatory `query` parameters to authenticate and authorize
+  - has a bunch of mandatory `query` parameters to authenticate and authorize
   - feature will not run if bad authentication or insufficient funds on ledger for feature (as per parameters): will result in "Unauthorized by Ledger-Based AuthZ-" response.

-The endpoints for these are listed in the [Local Development &mdash; Back-End](#back-end-1) section below.
+The endpoints for these are discussed in the [Local Development](#local-development) section below.

 The [/demo-back-end](/demo-back-end) code runs both as stand-alone *node.js* as well as on  [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) (instructions below in [Local Development](#local-development) section).

-All of the above demos &mdash; with the exception of the *no-back-end* and *simplest* demos &mdash; hit this back-end code as it is stood up at https://demo-back-end.azurewebsites.net/api on Azure; but, it's easy enough to stand-up locally and play around (again, see "Local Development" below).
+All of the above demos &mdash; with the exception of the *no-back-end* and *simplest* demos &mdash; hit this back-end code as it is stood up at https://demo-back-end.azurewebsites.net/api on Azure; but, it's easy enough to stand-up locally and play around (again, see [Local Development](#local-development) below).

 ## Distributable